-HISTORY OF INTERIOR DESIGN - III
+BID 305 HISTORY OF INTERIOR DESIGN - II

-The objective of the course is to understand about the trends of interior design development and movements associated with them like Arts & Crafts, Art Deco and emergence of modernism and contemporary interiors of 20th Century and learn the development methods and forces to get a clear view of changing design and ideas.
-Familiarize with the emergence and necessity of interior design and decoration which resulted in emergence of the profession.
+- To make the students understand about the trends of interior design development and movements associated with them like Arts & Crafts, Art Deco and emergence of modernism and contemporary interiors of 20th Century - To give students a Global & Indian perspective of achievements and characteristics in interior design, and decorative arts and their relevance and impact on society. - To develop an understanding of determinants that helped shape art forms & design elements in modern periods - To familiarize students with the emergence and necessity of interior design and decoration which resulted in emergence of the profession.

-Module I: Early 19th century and Mid 19th century
+Module I: Early 19th century and Mid 19th century - 2 Weeks